Iconic Skyline. Financial Hub. Shoppers Delight. Culinary Paradise.

 After the clouds of tension disappeared, we strolled in the Victoria and Shim Sha Sui areas chatting and exploring the nightlife of Hong Kong.
 Finally at around 4:30 am we decided to call it a night with a hope of waking up at 6 am for our Sai Kung Peninsula adventure.

 DAY 2 – LOST AND FOUND IN THE MOST BEAUTIFUL AREA OF HONG KONG

-After two and a half hours of futile legwork in the scorching sun, we decided to forgo our hiking plan in favour of a speed boat island tour.
-A bus ride that would have costed just 20 HKD was now cutting a deep hole - 150 HKD.
+After two and a half hours of futile legwork in the scorching sun, we decided to forgo our hiking plan in favour of a speedboat island tour.
+A bus ride that would have cost just 20 HKD was now cutting a deep hole - 150 HKD.
 But beggars are not choosers.
 So we had no option but to oblige.
-However, the boat ride proved to be one of the most thrilling ride of our trip.
+However, the boat ride proved to be one of the most thrilling rides of our trip.
 The sea was doing jumping-jhapang and the waves were fighting with each other to give us free hugs.
 Everyone in the boat was shouting their lungs out with excitement and fear.

 Unknowingly we had arrived at our destination.
-We were lucky to run into a lovely girl called Summer, who runs a restaurant as well as takes bookings for speed boat to Tai Long and Sai Wan.
-She guided us about the nearby attractions and transportation.
+We were lucky to run into a lovely girl called Summer, who runs a restaurant as well as takes bookings for the speedboat to Tai Long and Sai Wan.
+She guided us to the nearby attractions and transportation.